awsdocs/iam-user-guide/doc_source/id_credentials_mfa_disable.md

 1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWS account email address\.
 On the next page, enter your password\.
 **Note**
-If you see three text boxes, then you previously signed in to the console with *[IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials\.
-Your browser might remember this preference and open this account\-specific sign\-in page every time that you try to sign in\.
-You cannot use the IAM user sign\-in page to sign in as the account owner\.
-If you see the [IAM user sign\-in page](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html#user-sign-in-page), choose **Sign in using root user email** near the bottom of the page\.
-This returns you to the main sign\-in page\.
-From there, you can sign in as the root user using your AWS account email address and password\.
+As the root user, you can't sign in to the **Sign in as IAM user** page\.
+If you see the **Sign in as IAM user** page, choose **Sign in using root user email** near the bottom of the page\.
+For help signing in as the root user, see [Signing in to the AWS Management Console as the root user](https://docs.aws.amazon.com/signin/latest/userguide/introduction-to-          root-user-sign-in-tutorial.html) in the *AWS Sign\-In User Guide*\.

 1. On the right side of the navigation bar, choose on your account name, and then choose **Security credentials**\.
 If necessary, choose **Continue to Security credentials**\.
 ![\[Security credentials in the navigation menu\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-root.shared.console.png)